x157/x157.github.io/UE5/LyraStarterGame/Tutorials/How-to-Create-a-Lyra-Repo.md

 - This is the branch where your Game Feature Plugin goes
   - Any/all content and configs that are game-specific go here

+# Clean up as Desired

+You no longer need the `$LyraContentDir` (`D:/Dev/LyraStarterGame`), as we copied all the interesting parts from it into our Git repo.

 # Periodically: Merge Updates from Epic